• Skip to primary navigation

 • Hang the glazed donuts onto a rod (placed over the top of parchment paper) or onto a wire rack to dry.
 You can reuse the glaze that drips off.

-• Store the donuts at room temperature, loosely covered, for up to 2 days.
+• Cool completely and store the donuts at room temperature, loosely covered, for up to 2 days.

 Notes